shaneholloman/uvi/memory-bank/activeContext.md

 ## Next Steps

+1. Implement Tox to Nox migration (detailed plan in docs/briefs/tox-to-nox-migration.md)
-1. Fix remaining linting issues in the info/ directory using Ruff
+2. Fix remaining linting issues in the info/ directory using Ruff
-2. Add python_version selection option
+3. Add python_version selection option
-3. Consider implementing other items from the TODO list in future work
+4. Consider implementing other items from the TODO list in future work
-4. Version bump and PyPI publish with all improvements
+5. Version bump and PyPI publish with all improvements

+## Planned Implementation: Tox to Nox Migration

+### Motivation

+- Replace Tox with Nox for testing infrastructure
+- Benefit from Python-native configuration offered by Nox
+- Better integration with UV (no need for tox-uv plugin)
+- More flexible approach to test management

+### Migration Strategy

+- Develop Noxfile.py with equivalent functionality to current tox.ini
+- Run parallel testing to ensure identical results
+- Update cookiecutter template to use Nox instead of Tox
+- Update documentation and guides
+- Remove Tox dependencies once migration is verified successful

+### Expected Benefits

+- More intuitive test configuration using Python code
+- Better code organization through function-based approach
+- Direct UV command execution without plugins
+- Modern testing architecture aligned with project goals

 ## Active Decisions